ynxysunny/prophet/python/README.md

-# Prophet: Automatic Forecasting Procedure
+# Stepwise-Prophet: Automatic Forecasting Procedure with Stepwise Trend

-Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
-It works best with time series that have strong seasonal effects and several seasons of historical data.
-Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.
+Stepwise-Prophet is a fork of Facebook's Prophet that adds support for stepwise (piecewise flat) trend modeling.
+This extends the original Prophet forecasting procedure to handle time series with sudden level changes while maintaining all original functionality including yearly, weekly, and daily seasonality, plus holiday effects.

-Prophet is [open source software](https://code.facebook.com/projects/>)  released by [Facebook's Core Data Science team ](https://research.fb.com/category/data-science/).
+This package is based on Prophet, which is [open source software](https://code.facebook.com/projects/>)  released by [Facebook's Core Data Science team ](https://research.fb.com/category/data-science/).

 Full documentation and examples available at the homepage: https://facebook.github.io/prophet/